 Besides Tennessee, I’ll write similar posts on the following states:

 Once a post is written, I’ll link it above.

-I'd love to hear your experience looking for property out of state, how did you find and purchase your land?
+I’d love to hear about your experience looking for property out of state.
+How did you find and purchase your land?

-If you live in any of these counties, or have knowledge of the area, please leave a comment below or contact me here.
+If you live in any of these counties or have knowledge of the area, please get in touch with me here.

 I’d love to hear about your experience and views.
 Tell me I’m crazy if you want.
 Anything will help, even if it’s setting me straight!